nismod/open-gira/README.md

-into areas of equal height and width, see [Automatically generating the osmium extract confgiuration file.](https://github.com/nismod/open-gira/tree/update_readme#step-by-step-description-of-the-pipeline)
+into areas of equal height and width, see [Automatically generating the osmium extract confgiuration file.](https://github.com/nismod/open-gira/tree/update_readme#step-by-step-description-of-the-pipeline) New users should follow those steps to create `./tanzania-latests.json`.

 You can then run the exposure analysis pipeline automatically using snakemake, like so